razvanelle/pycachedemo/README.md

 # What is this wizardry?

-This project is a prototype for my Django "project cache" that I implemented for a business client in order to have almost real time content updates (similar to FireStore but polling the data instead pushing).
+This project is a prototype for my Django "project cache" that I implemented for a business client in order to have "almost" real time content updates (similar to FireStore but polling the data instead pushing).
 I looked for some similar implementation but couldn't find something that worked for me, so here we are.